-Accrued expense is a concept in accrual accounting that refers to the type of expenses that are recognized when incurred but not yet paid.
+Accrued expense is a concept in accrual accounting that refers to expenses that are recognized when incurred but not yet paid.

 In some transactions, cash is not paid or earned yet when the revenues or expenses are incurred.
 For example, a company pays its February utility bill in March, or delivers its products to customers in May and receives the payment in June.
 Accrual accounting requires revenues and expenses to be recorded in the accounting period that they are incurred.

-Since accrued expenses are expenses incurred before they are paid, they are actually a company’s liabilities for cash payments in the future.
+Since accrued expenses are expenses incurred before they are paid, they become a company’s liabilities for cash payments in the future.
 Therefore, accrued expenses are also known as accrued liabilities.

 - Accrued expenses, also known as accrued liabilities, are expenses recognized when they are incurred but not yet paid in the accrual method of accounting.

 - Typical accrued expenses include utility, salaries, and goods and services consumed but not yet billed.

 - Accrued expenses are recorded in estimated amounts, which may differ from the real cash amount paid or received later.